• Skip to primary navigation

 Vanessa Mintzer, Ph.D.

-Vanessa is a Research Scientist with the Galveston Bay Foundation, founder of Wildlife Research Partnerships, and a Courtesy Assistant Professor at the University of Florida.
+Vanessa is Director of Research for the Galveston Bay Foundation, founder of Wildlife Research Partnerships, and a Courtesy Assistant Professor at the University of Florida.
 Her research focuses on understanding and evaluating the interactions between humans and wildlife, with a specialization in small cetaceans.
 She holds a Ph.D. in Interdisciplinary Ecology from the School of Natural Resources and Environment at the University of Florida (SNRE-UF), a Master of Environmental Management from Duke University, and B.S. in Environmental Science from SNRE-UF.

 Kristi Fazioli, M.S.